DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

 Note that the last two fields, we add above, have the extra optional `bool` parameter which we set to `true` this is simply a parameter that allows us to specify if the field should be inline or not.
 (Default, is false)

 Also note that ***fields can not be empty*** for both the key and value.
 If you want to give the effect that the field title or description is blank, you can use a zero width character.
+(Common zero width character to use: `\u200b`)

 ### Author